Hoffmann-Lab/bashbone/README.md

 deamon2 &
 ```

-If bashbone libray is not required in your script, except for error tracing, proper subprocess termination upon exit or error and cleanup of temporary files, `bashbone_lite` functions as an in-line replacement.
+If bashbone library is not required in your script, except for error tracing, proper sub-process termination upon exit or error and cleanup of temporary files, `bashbone_lite` functions as an in-line replacement.

 ```bash
 #!/usr/bin/env bash